A00407059/MCDA5550-android-django/README.md

 This is djong app file for final project.

 **It is updated after the subossion of assignment of Django, you can see the history.
 Please refer to this repo for final project of Android.
-(the previous README.md was deleted when I pushed for final django project)
+(the previous README.md was deleted unfortunately when I pushed for final django project)

 Steps to run